Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/a-bit-of-a-pickle.md

 - Taking on the project would take my career in a direction I wanted it to go

 The contrast between the two was like night and day.

+I guess the root problem is that:

+- I've committed myself to do something which I don't think I want to do
+- I've committed myself to do something I really want to do
+- I over-promised on the less desirable thing, and
+- I'm not sure I will have the time or motivation to do both

+## The Greater Context

+Of course nothing happens in a vacuum and all of this was going on within the greater context of me running my life.

+### Goals and Aspirations

+My core goals are to

+- Work with a team of like-minded individuals on something I'm deeply passionate about
+- Have a partner I can share my life with and always depend on
+- Always be expanding my knowledge and tackling intellectually stimulating challenges
+- Do things in the present which won't make future Michael sad/regretful

+Something I've identified is that throughout my life I haven't really followed things through to the end, and instead quit midway or taken the easy way out.

+Look at my unfinished engineering degree, the myriad of incomplete projects on my GitHub, **Profiler 9**, the telemetry system I did for Curtin Motorsport Team, the list goes on.

+I don't really have anything I can point to and say *"I made that"*... and that's a big thing to me.

+If I want to be recognised for my intelligence and skill then I need to give them tangible examples, and not just rely on my ability to make people think I am intelligent through what I tell them.

+### Mortality

+Another thing that's been really weighing on my mind over the last 5 months or so is that I only have a limited life span.
+Entropy always marches on and everyone knows they'll die some day, but how many *know* know?

+I've been alive for as long as I can remember, and contemplating the fact that the day *will* come where I can no longer experience or interact with the world fills me with pure terror.
+There's also nothing anyone can do to prevent it, and that helplessness really sucks.

+At least if there was a solution you'd have a small glimmer of hope and could go through life without the helplessness and terror...
+Ah, ignorance is bliss.

+However, the thing I *can* control is how I go about my life today and the experiences and memories I make along the way.

+I really want my life to have meaning and a positive impact on everyone around me.
+Some form of immortality through recognition wouldn't be bad, either; I don't want to just fade into obscurity.